+There may be a time where we need to communicate with each other about your son/daughter.
 Please fill out this form with any preferences for my calling (i.e. time, day, email, prefer to call me, speaks only Spanish, etc.), and send it back with your son/daughter.
 If you have any questions or concerns which you would like answered now, or if you would like to arrange for a visit, I can be reached at school at (610) 921-7300 ext.
 7427 or via email at mdietrich@rmctc.org.

 Sincerely,

 Mark A. Dietrich

-Best time to reach you:
+Best time to reach you: Best time to reach you:

-Phone Number: -
+Phone Number:

-Email address:

 Comments:

 Student's Name:

-Parent/Guardian Name:

 Parent/Guardian Signature:

-Date:
+Date \\\\\